Zilliqa/hardhat-scilla-plugin/README.md

 ### Get field value

-If a given contract has a field named `msg` is possible to get its current value using a function call to `msg()`
+If a given contract has a filed named `msg` is possible to get its current value using a function call to `msg()`

 ```typescript
 const msg = await contract.msg();